dellathefella/terraform-proxmox-talos-multinode/README.md

 ## Features
 - Fully automated.
 No need to remote into a VM; even for a kubeconfig
-- Built in and automatically configured external loadbalancer (both K3s API and ingress)
+- Built in and automatically configured external loadbalancer (both K8s API and ingress)
-- Support for embedded etcd and MariaDB auto configuration [Example](example/README.md)
-- Static(ish) MAC addresses for reproducible DHCP reservations
 - Node pools to easily scale and to handle many kinds of workloads
 - Master nodes with custom topology for your use cases.
 - Pure Terraform - no Ansible needed.